 Peterborough Local Plan Review – consultation

-There are three new areas of land that have been put forward for development in the reviewed plan.
+There are three new areas of land that have been put forward in the parish for development in the reviewed plan.

-These are in addition to the 275 home development on Eyebury Road.
+These are in addition to the 265 home development on Eyebury Road and 25 home development on Thorney Road that were approved with the previous plan.

 The Peterborough Green Wedges are designated areas of protected green space around the city.
 They are part of the broader planning and environmental strategy to protect the natural landscape and prevent urban sprawl.
 It is an important buffer zone that separates urban development from swallowing up villages and protecting surrounding countryside and agricultural land, helping to maintain biodiversity, provide recreational spaces, and safeguard the character of villages.

-You can comment on the draft version of the reviewed local plan from the 12 April 2025: Peterborough City Council website.
+You can comment on the draft version of the reviewed local plan from the 11 April to 29 May 2025: Peterborough City Council website.
 You can find the current local plan here.

 Eye Parish Council is also in the process of creating our own Neighbourhood Plan.